 The summer solstice marks the official start of summer.
-It brings the longest day and shortest night of the year for the 88 percent of Earth’s people who live in the Northern Hemisphere.
-People around the world observe the change of seasons with bonfires and festivals and Fête de la Musique celebrations.
+It brings the longest day and shortest night of the year for the 88% of Earth’s people who live in the Northern Hemisphere.
+People around the world traditionally observe the change of seasons with bonfires and festivals and Fête de la Musique celebrations.

 The sun’s angle relative to Earth’s equator changes so gradually close to the solstices that, without instruments, the shift is difficult to perceive for about 10 days.
 This is the origin of the word solstice, which means “solar standstill.”

 This slow shift means that June 21 is only about 1 second longer than June 19 at mid-northern latitudes.
 It will be about a week before there’s more than a minute change to the calculated amount of daylight.
 Even that’s an approximation – Earth’s atmosphere bends light over the horizon by different amounts depending on weather, which can introduce changes of more than a minute to sunrise and sunset times.